candoz/rosina/README.md

 TODO: Link to the report and eventually some brief consideration

+The white dot represents the nest, while the black dots are meant to be preys.
+The main goal is to form a chain of bots starting from the nest and arriving to one of the preys.

 ![Chain formation demo](chain-formation.gif "Chain formation demo")

 ## About the simulator